greengoga/ai-pass-eval/README.md

 .github/workflows/playwright.yml
 ```

-It installs Node.js, installs Playwright browsers, starts the application, runs tests, and uploads the HTML report artifact.
+On every push, the workflow automatically:

+- Installs project dependencies
+- Installs Playwright browsers
+- Starts the application
+- Executes the Playwright UI and API test suites
+- Generates the Playwright HTML report
+- Uploads the HTML report as a GitHub Actions artifact

+The latest successful workflow run and downloadable test report are available under the repository's **Actions** tab.

 ## Postman Collection